xray-forge/xray-16-types/README.md

 }
 ```

-The alias module contains type aliases and `@virtual` enums.
-Type aliases have no runtime cost.
-Virtual enums are folded by the `inline` plugin in game builds, while Jest/Node can import real enum objects from `alias.js`.
+Aliases erase at build time.
+Virtual enums are folded by the `inline` plugin in game builds; Jest and Node can import their runtime objects from `alias.js`.

-## Macros
+## Macros and shared helpers

-Import macro helpers from `xray16/macros`.
+Use macros for code that should fold during compilation but still run under Jest or Node.

 ```ts
 import { $filename, $fromObject, $isNil } from "xray16/macros";